tayo-k/bmd/content/derisk.md

 These guardrails will serve to either help prevent the addition of risk factors to the engineering journey, or quickly detect the presence of these risk factors so that all that remains is a question of how the risk factor will be addressed.

-By defining and categorizing the specific, observable ingredients dedicated to de-risking the engineering journey, we can then track and measure the status and risk profile of the “Build” pillar of an engineering culture.
+By defining and categorizing the observable ingredients dedicated to de-risking the engineering journey, we can track and measure the status and risk profile of the “Build” guardrail of an engineering culture.

 On the strengths of prioritizing De-risking, an engineering organization can more confidently experiment, rapidly prototype and innovate.
 We arrive at a more fault-tolerant delivery and operational support of a software product.